jeggelke/mobile-portfolio/README.md

 * Changed ```items[i].style.left = items[i].basicLeft + 100 * phase + 'px'``` to use a transform method to prevent layout thrashing
 * Removed height/width during each ```movingPizzas``` iteration.
 Handling this with css instead
 * Moved ```window.items = document.getElementsByClassName('mover')``` from being called on each scroll
+* Calculated the number of background pizzas needed to fill the screen